kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Non-Self-Consistent Field (NSCF) Jobs/NSCF.md

-    ntyp = NUM                           ! total number of elements in your system ecutwfc = NUM                        ! kinetic energy cutoff for wfcs ecutrho = NUM                        ! kinetic energy cutoff for charge density, 4*ecutwfc is default occupations = 'fixed'                ! 'smearing' = smeared electrons for metals, 'fixed' = insulator with a bandgap nbnd = NUM                           ! total number of electronic bands to be calculated, must be the same as SCF /
+    ntyp = NUM                           ! total number of elements in your system ecutwfc = NUM                        ! kinetic energy cutoff for wfcs ecutrho = NUM                        ! kinetic energy cutoff for charge density, 4*ecutwfc is default occupations = 'smearing'             ! 'fixed' or 'smearing' smearing = 'mv'                      ! type of smearing used degauss = NUM
+    nbnd = NUM                           ! total number of electronic bands to be calculated, must be the same as SCF /
 &ELECTRONS